tezedge/tezedge/apps/baker/README.md

 #### Option 1

-Use tool cargo, which is part of **Rust** already installed in previous step:
+Use the tool cargo, which is part of **Rust** already installed in the previous step:
 ```
 cargo install --git https://github.com/tezedge/tezedge --tag v2.3.2 baker
 ```

-You can install latests development version using `--branch develop` instead of `--tag v2.3.x`.
+You can install the latest development version using `--branch develop` instead of `--tag v2.3.x`.

 ```
 cargo install --git https://github.com/tezedge/tezedge --branch develop baker
 ```

 The cargo will create the binary `tezedge-baker` at `~/.cargo/bin`.
-The directory `~/.cargo/bin` should be in your `$PATH` variable, so you can run `tezedge-baker` without full path.
+The directory `~/.cargo/bin` should be in your `$PATH` variable, so you can run `tezedge-baker` without the full path.
 If it is not working (it might not work if you are using a non-standard shell), execute `source ~/.cargo/env` to update the environment.

 #### Option 2